-In this section we briefly revisit the passively secure keyencapsulation mechanism (KEM) that was proposed by Peikert [80] and instantiated in [22] (BCNS).
-Peikert's KEM scheme is defined by the algorithms (Setup, Gen, Encaps, Decaps) and after a successful protocol run both parties share an ephemeral secret key that can be used to protect further communication (see Protocol 1).
+In this section we briefly revisit the passively secure keyexchange protocol by Ding, Xie, and Lin [34, 35] with the tweak proposed by Peikert [81], which has been instantiated and implemented in [22] (BCNS).
+We follow Peikert's version which ensures uniform distribution of the agreed key and, like Peikert, use key-encapsulation (KEM) notation.
+The KEM is defined by the algorithms (Setup, Gen, Encaps, Decaps); after a successful protocol run both parties share an ephemeral secret key that can be used to protect further communication (see Protocol 1).